UK seeks unity at G7 meeting over Russia's 'malign behavior'

 Britain, which is not very dependent on Russian gas, is a critic of the pipeline.
 But London’s financial district and property market are major hubs for Russian money, and U.K. authorities have long been accused of turning a blind eye to ill-gotten funds from around the world.

-Truss insisted Britain is willing to consider new economic measures to protect its “core values.”
+Truss insisted Britain is willing to consider new economic measures to protect its “core values,” saying “cheap energy or cheap financing” could have “a long-term cost for freedom and democracy.”

-“There have been decisions made by the free world…in the short term to obtain cheap energy or cheap financing, and that has a long-term cost for freedom and democracy,” she said.
-“And we can’t make that mistake again.”

-The weekend meeting is the final major event of Britain’s year-long G-7 presidency.
-The diplomats in Liverpool also plan to discuss lagging efforts to vaccinate the world against the coronavirus, tensions in the western Balkans, Afghanistan and North Korea and China’s muscle-flexing in the Indo-Pacific region.
+The weekend meeting at the dockside Museum of Liverpool is the final major event of Britain’s year-long G-7 presidency.
+The diplomats in Liverpool also plan to discuss lagging efforts to vaccinate the world against coronavirus, tensions in the western Balkans, Afghanistan and North Korea, and China’s muscle-flexing in the Indo-Pacific region.

-The gathering is taking place as negotiators meet in Vienna to try to revive an ailing international deal on Iran’s nuclear ambitions.
+The gathering is taking place as negotiators meet in Vienna to try to revive an ailing international deal that seeks to limit Iran’s nuclear ambitions.
 Blinken met German, French and British diplomats in Liverpool to discuss next steps over Iran, and the Biden administration’s special envoy on Iran, Robert Malley also stopped in the city on his way to Vienna.

 Truss warned this week that the Vienna talks are “the last chance for Iran to sign up” again to the deal, which was meant to rein in Tehran’s nuclear program in return for loosened economic sanctions.
 It faltered after then-President Donald Trump pulled the U.S. out of the agreement in 2018 and Iran began ramping up its uranium enrichment.

-Truss also has invited ministers from the Association of Southeast Asian Nations to the Liverpool meeting, though many will be joining remotely because of the coronavirus pandemic.
-Delegates and journalists face daily virus tests and mask mandates at the conference, as Britain records more cases of the omicron virus variant.
+Truss also invited ministers from the Association of Southeast Asian Nations to the Liverpool meeting, though many were joining remotely because of the pandemic.
+Delegates and journalists face daily virus tests and mask mandates at the conference, as Britain records more cases of the omicron virus variant, which scientists say will become the dominant variant in the U.K. in the next week or so.

 Truss told her G-7 counterparts that democracies needed to fight “economic coercion” and “win the battle of technology” — both pointed references to Beijing’s growing influence around the globe.
 The G-7 has launched a “Build Back Better World” initiative to offer developing nations funding for big infrastructure projects as an alternative to money from China that, the West argues, often comes with strings attached.

-Note: This story has been corrected to show that Truss and Blinken met late Friday, not Saturday.